The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Why Do Stores Blacklist Some Returners?

-Frequent Returns: Customers who return a high percentage of their purchases might be seen as abusing the system.
+Frequent Returns: Those who frequently return many of their purchases may be viewed as taking advantage of the system.

-Returning Without a Receipt: Some stores track customers who repeatedly return items without proof of purchase.
+Returning Without a Receipt: Most stores track those who make multiple purchases without a receipt.

-Returning Stolen Items: Criminals attempt to return shoplifted goods for cash or store credit.
+Stolen Goods: This includes instances where criminals try to exchange stolen goods for cash or store credit.

 PRO TIP: HOW TO AVOID GETTING BANNED

-Space Out Your Returns – Avoid making multiple returns in a short period.
+Space Out Your Returns – Avoid making multiple returns within a short period of time.

-Avoid Large or Frequent Returns – Returning multiple high-ticket items can trigger tracking systems.
+Avoid Large or Frequent Returns – This is because making multiple high-value returns is likely to set off the tracking systems.

-Use Store Accounts or Loyalty Programs – Many stores offer more flexibility to loyal customers.
+Use Store Accounts or Loyalty Programs – A number of stores are more likely to allow returns for loyal customers.

 The Major Stores That’re Banning Some Returners Right Now

-I’m trying to talk to someone from all of the stores mentioned below about getting banned or the threat of a ban.
+I’m trying to get in touch with people from all of the stores mentioned below about being banned or having the threat of a ban.

-I’ve talked to a few and included their stories below, but if you have personal experience with any of these stores, please contact me.
+I have talked to a few and included their stories below, but if you have personal experience with any of these stores please reach out to me.

 1. Target